-For visitors interested in the artistic traditions and cultural histories of China, Japan, Korea, Vietnam or southeast Asia, Paris is a secret treasure-trove of museums whose collections either partially or wholly dedicate themselves to arts from these nations.
-While these 3 key museums don't enjoy visits from millions of visitors each year like the Louvre and the Musee d'Orsay do, they remain essential in any full exploration of the French capital's cultural offering.
-These are rich collections located in quieter areas of the city rarely explored by tourists (Read related: Best off-the-beaten-track and unusual things to do in Paris).
-Browse our picks for the best among these collections, and plunge into fascinating and millennia-long artistic and cultural traditions.
+For visitors interested in the artistic traditions and cultural histories of China, Japan, Korea, Vietnam or Southeast Asia, Paris is an unusual treasure-trove.
+The capital harbors excellent museums whose collections either partially or wholly dedicate themselves to arts from these nations.
+While these three key museums don't enjoy visits from millions of visitors each year like the Louvre and the Musée d'Orsay do, they remain essential in any full exploration of the Parisian cultural offering.
+These are rich collections located in quieter areas of the city that are rarely explored by tourists.
+Keep reading to learn more about what we consider to be the main highlights within these collections, and plunge into fascinating and millennia-long artistic and cultural traditions.

-This free museum in Paris is one of the oldest municipal museums, having opened in 1898, and houses a remarkable collection of some 900 pieces of paintings, sculpture, and other artifacts from China, Japan, Vietnam, and Korea.
-Ancient bronzes such as the Buddha from Japan pictured here, delicate fine ceramics from China, funerary objects and furnishings, and other stunning works await here.
+This free museum in Paris opened in 1898 and is one of the capital's oldest municipal museums.
+It houses a remarkable collection of some 900 pieces of paintings, sculpture, and other artifacts from China, Japan, Vietnam, and Korea.
+Ancient bronzes such as the Buddha from Japan pictured here, delicate fine ceramics from China, funerary objects, and furnishings, and other stunning works await here.
 The rich Chinese collection offers a fascinating look at an artistic tradition stretching from the Neolithic period through numerous ancient dynasties through the 7th century A.D., while the Japanese collection focuses on decorative and graphic arts from "Nippon" traditions.
-While Korean and Vietnamese artistic traditions often get short shrift in many collections, meanwhile, the Cernuschi museum dedicates entire spaces to exploring the rich and distinctive heritages.
+While Korean and Vietnamese artistic traditions often get short shrift in many collections, meanwhile, the Cernuschi museum dedicates entire spaces to exploring the rich and distinctive heritage.

-Artifacts from the Miao and Dong ethnic minorities in China, a section on Buddhist art and cultural practices, and objects related to the art of Japanese stencil decorating are among only some of the many highlights on this eclectic itinerary.
-Temporary exhibits are also very worth an afternoon's visit.
-I invite you to pay a visit to the museum and decide for themselves whether the collection (and the way it is currently curated) merits critique or praise, or a bit of both.
+Artifacts from the Miao and Dong ethnic minorities in China, a section on Buddhist art and cultural practices, and objects related to the art of Japanese stencil decorating are among just a few of the many highlights from the eclectic collection.
+Temporary exhibits are also worth an afternoon's visit, and the lush gardens are idyllic to stroll through during the spring and summer months.